Next Start

 From Campus to a Career

 “I actually had a couple of job opportunities before I graduated,” he says.
-“I used the Employment Services website to find dealerships hiring in central Texas, because I knew that’s where I wanted to go.
+“I used the Career Services website to find dealerships hiring in central Texas, because I knew that’s where I wanted to go.
 Then I sent out my résumé and transcript to the dealerships, and I had a job offer from two a month before I graduated.”6

 Travis accepted a position at Adam Smith’s Harley-Davidson in Waco, Texas.
 He says he decided to go with them because they had a smaller service department, allowing him to work on a larger variety of jobs earlier in his career.